pollob666/fueltracker/README.md

 A Flutter-based mobile application to help users track their vehicle's fuel consumption.
 The app allows users to record refueling data, view their average mileage, and monitor their fuel expenses.

+## Download

+You can download the latest version of the application from the [GitHub Releases](https://github.com/pollob666/fuel-tracker/releases) page.

 ## Key Features:

 *   **Fuel Record Management:** Add, view, and manage your fuel records, including odometer readings, fuel volume, and paid amounts.